sreelekha805/JS_DIY_05/README.md

 ### Third:
 To find the objects according to the value 90 of the particular property grade, two functions is created,
 * `studentsAbove90`: This function is created to take the whole array of objects and it will seperate the objects one by one.
-After seperating each objects it will call the function `checkGrade`.
+After seperating each objects it will extract the value of the grade property of each object and call the function `checkWithVal`.

-* `checkGrade` : This function will take one object and it will check the value of the property, that is above 90 or not.
+* `checkWithVal` : This function will take one value and it will check the value is above 90 or not.
 And it will return 1 if the condition is true otherwise it will return 0.

 ### Fourth:
 A new object is added to this array of objects using the `push` method.